Leave of Absence

 You must visit the Academic Success and Advising Center or contact the Student Success Specialist in order to process the necessary paperwork.
 The paperwork must be completed in order to ensure that you are removed from our system and not billed for the following semester.
 The date you notify a University official (official notification date) will be used as the effective date for processing purposes.
-You are responsible for completing the form and returning the completed form to the Student Success Coach (located in the Academic Success and Advising Center).
+You are responsible for completing the form and returning the completed form to the Student Success Specialist (located in the Academic Success and Advising Center).

 Who do I need to notify in order to be taken out of my classes?

 Once the form is completed and sent back to the Student Success Specialist—the form will be brought to the Registrar’s Office and you will be removed from any/all courses.